 Acknowledgments

 The authors would like to thank our colleagues Drs.
 Hamed Bostan, Eric Thomson, James Ward and Matt Wheeler for kindly testing SEMIPs and for providing valuable feedbacks to improve the application.
-We also thank for Drs.
+We thank for Drs.
 John House and Rong Li for their critique of the draft of this manuscript.
+We sincerely thank Ms. Lois Wyrick from NIEHS Photography & Graphics Service Center for graphics for her tireless support with the figure construction and revision.

 Conflict of Interest